 Basic to the Christian life is the call of all believers to share the good news of Jesus Christ with the world.
-By lending a helping hand, reaching out in a service project, or traveling to participate in a focused evangelism outreach, we are loving others as Christ has called us to do.
+By lending a helping hand, reaching out in a service project, going on a missions trip, or traveling to participate in a focused evangelism outreach, we are loving others as Christ has called us to do.